KeyboardKit/KeyboardKit/Readmes/Haptic-Feedback.md

 * `none`

-You can enable haptic feedback by providing the `keyboardActionHandler` with a haptic feedback configuration.
+You can enable haptic feedback by providing `StandardKeyboardActionHandler` with a `hapticConfiguration`.
 The default configuration is `.noFeedback`.

+You can also trigger the various feedback types manually.

-`Important` Users must enable open access for haptic feedback to work.
+`IMPORTANT` Users must enable open access for haptic feedback to work.